 “My experience has been great.
 Guidant added additional services, which I participate in,” said Brown.
 “In the payroll HR admin side of it, Phil couldn’t be any better.
 He’s amazing!“

-Brown also plans to partner with Guidant for his accounting and tax needs in the coming years.
+Brown also plans to partner with Guidant for his bookkeeping and tax needs in the coming years.
 He knows that keeping everything in one place frees up valuable time — and as a small business owner — time is priceless.

 “Now they’re offering bookkeeping and taxes.
 Having everything in one place saves me so much time.
 And as a small business owner, time is the most valuable thing I have,” Brown explained.
 “When I can’t get back some of it back to either enjoy my life, I’m going to invest further into the business by doing something that’s going to generate revenue.
 Time is invaluable to me.”